Port of Nagoya Public Aquarium: Killer Whales

 A killer whale training.
 The curriculum is designed to prevent physical inactivity and takes place 4 times a day.

 Killer whale captivity began in October 2003 with Kū, followed by Nami, Stella, Bingo and Ran, and on November 13, 2012, Stella's calves were born.

 Since December 2015, three orcas, Stella, Lynn and Earth are being kept at the aquarium.
 All killer whales kept in Japan have been made up of relatives since the death of Nami in January 2011, and only Stella and her grandchildren since the death of Bingo in August 2014.
 Bingo is the largest killer whale in Japan that has ever been kept in captivity with a total length of over 6.5 m.
 Earth is 5.7 m long and weighs 2600 kg as of 2021, making him the largest living killer whale in Japan in captivity.
-The aquarium weighs the fish four times a month and adjusts the amount of food they receive.
+The aquarium weighs the orcas four times a month and adjusts the amount of food they receive.

 The aquarium is collaborating with the Primate Research Institute of Kyoto University to conduct comparative cognitive science research on killer whales.